-- 1) Conducting a minimum of four (4) Occupation Protection Informational Checkpoints (i.e. one per quarter), and - 2) Developing, supporting and certifying a T.O.P.S. instructor, which will conduct a minimum of two (2) T.O.P.S. eight (8) hour classes, and - 3) Conducting an Occupant Protection presentation to 50% of the service area's 3rd grade student population, and - 4) The Project Director must complete the thirty-two (32) hour C.P.S.T. course, remain current with certification, and work to become a certified C.P.S.T.
-Instructor, and - 5) Establish and maintain a fixed C.P.S.
-Fitting Station in the project's service area. - 6) Securing participation from seventy (70%) of the project service area's Law Enforcement Agencies in the "Click It Or Ticket (CIOT) Program, and - 7) Reporting to the GHSP all (i.e. 100%) Occupant Protection Citations issued within the project's service area, and - 8) Providing support and funding to participating law enforcement CIOT activities, and - 9) Conducting a minimum of four (4) CPS Clinics / Events, and

-- 10) Conducting an Occupant Protection Project in Junior or Senior High Schools, and - 11) Conducting two (2) C.P.S. classes or demonstrations (i.e. 1 to 8 hours) to a captive audience (i.e. hospital, daycare, church, civic, etc), and - 12) Developing and supporting a C.P.S.T.
+- 1) Conducting a minimum of four (4) Occupation Protection Informational Checkpoints (i.e. one per quarter), and - 2) The Project Director must complete the thirty-two (32) hour C.P.S.T. course, remain current with certification, and work to become a certified C.P.S.T.
+Instructor, and - 3) Establish and maintain a fixed C.P.S.
+Fitting Station in the project's service area. - 4) Securing participation from seventy (70%) of the project service area's Law Enforcement Agencies in the "Click It Or Ticket (CIOT) Program, and - 5) Reporting to the GHSP all (i.e. 100%) Occupant Protection Citations issued within the project's service area, and - 6) Providing support and funding to participating law enforcement CIOT activities, and - 7) Conducting a minimum of four (4) CPS Clinics / Events, and - 8) Conducting an Occupant Protection Project in Junior or Senior High Schools, and - 9) Conducting two (2) C.P.S. classes or demonstrations (i.e. 1 to 8 hours) to a captive audience (i.e. hospital, daycare, church, civic, etc), and - 10) Developing and supporting a C.P.S.T.
 Instructor outside of your project